davidmunechika/davidmunechika/README.md

 I'm a computer science student who is passionate about artificial intelligence, software engineering, and social entrepreneurship.

-- 🐝  I’m currently a CS major and Stamps President's Scholar at the Georgia Institute of Technology.
+- 🐝  I’m currently a second-year CS major and Stamps President's Scholar at the Georgia Institute of Technology.
 - 💻  I have experience building web applications as a full-stack developer in a team environment, using technologies and frameworks such as React.js, Node.js, Phoenix, MongoDB, Firebase, and Git.
 - 💪  I have strong proficiencies in both object-oriented and functional programming languages such as Java, JavaScript, Python, and Elixir.
 - 📚  I’m currently working as a Software Engineering Intern at Cypress.
-- 🔬  I have research experience developing deep learning algorithms at the Rochester Institute of Technology as well as using Python for data analysis, goespatial visualizations, and natural language processing at Harvard University.
+- 🔬  I have research experience developing deep learning algorithms at the Rochester Institute of Technology, using Python for NLP and goespatial visualizations at Harvard University, and studying model bias mitigation through interactive visual auditing at the Georgia Institute of Technology.
 - 👯  I’m looking for a software development internship for Summer 2022.
 - 📫  How to reach me: [LinkedIn](https://www.linkedin.com/in/dmunechika) | [Email](mailto:david.munechika@gatech.edu)